divio/divio-cloud-docs/how-to/configure-celery.rst

 ~~~~~~~~~~~~~~~~

 Next add a Celery worker service in the same way.
 This service needs to run a Django environment almost identical to
-that used by the ``web`` service, as it will use the same codebase, need access to the same database and so on.
+that used by the ``web`` service, as it will use the same codebase, needs access to the same database and so on.
 Its
 definition will therefore be very similar, with key changes noted here:

 ..  code-block:: yaml